About the course

 The MSt in Celtic Studies provides an appropriate introduction for you if you are contemplating higher research in a DPhil or PhD programme in this area.

 Generally, student numbers in the MSt programme are relatively small and this allows the teaching to be tailored to the particular choice you may make.
 Teaching is provided through a mixture of classes and tutorials.
+A core course provides an introduction to the medieval Celtic languages through the close study of texts in class, while other areas are taught through tutorials which may be supplemented by lecture series.
+A weekly Celtic research seminar brings all students together with talks by invited, mainly external speakers, run jointly in collaboration with the Centre for Advanced Welsh and Celtic Studies, Aberystwyth.

 The allocation of graduate supervision for this course is the responsibility of the Humanities Division and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Humanities Division.